SteelCodeTeam/Metallics-Arts/README.md

 Our mod adds all three metal arts (Allomancy, Feruchemy and Hemalurgy) to Minecraft.

-We add new blocks, recipes, items and a new alloy furnace!
+We add new blocks, recipes and items!
 All this to be able to access the incredible powers of the metallics arts.

 <br>